intel/e2eAIOK/README.md

-# Bluewhale - E2E AI democratization Kit
+# Hydro.ai

-Bluewhale (temp code name) is the project code name to democratize End-to-End AI on CPU.
+Hydro.ai is the project code name to democratize End-to-End AI on CPU.

 # Introduction